 There were some very moving performances by Beyoncé and Adele, while Metallica and Lady Gaga rocked the house.
 The Time and Bruno Mars celebrated the life of Prince.
 Adele paid tribute to George Michael in song.
 It was a beautiful performance but she stopped and restarted the song.
 It was very unusual, but it seemed to me that paying the proper respect to George Michael was important to her, so the performance had to be right, and in the end it was.

 Chance the Rapper took Best New Artist and gave a captivating performance of his “How Great” and “All We Got.”
-He was joined by gospel greats Kirk Frankilin and Tamela Mann.
-The performance was accompanied by an orchestra and gospel choir, which gave me goose bumps.
+He was joined by gospel greats Kirk Franklin and Tamela Mann.
+The performance was accompanied by an orchestra and gospel choir, which gave me goosebumps.

-The night concluded with an enchanted forest themed after party in the LA Convention Center.
-My WFMT colleague Louise Frank and I joined our friends from the Niles based microphone manufacture Shure in the jazz room.
+The night concluded with an enchanted forest themed after-party in the LA Convention Center.
+My WFMT colleague Louise Frank and I joined our friends from the Niles-based microphone manufacturer Shure in the jazz room.
 This was the last performance for the student Grammy Jazz band, and they were fantastic.

 I caught up with David Skidmore and the rest of Third Coast Percussion.
 David said that they were very excited and that they loved performing for the Premiere Ceremony with Ravi.
 He felt that it was a truly unforgettable experience.